-The attached draft of the Design Guidelines is the result of policy directives from the HPB, staff's suggestions regarding the practicality of various provisions, and recognized best practices within the field of historic preservation.
+F. The attached draft of the Design Guidelines is the result of policy directives from the HPB, staff's suggestions regarding the practicality of various provisions, and recognized best practices within the field of historic preservation.
 On Friday, May 23, 2008, an electronic copy of these Design Guidelines was sent to members of the Historic Preservation Board, the Building Department, the Planning Department, and Council Liaison to the HPB, Liza Simpson.
 It should be noted:

-- 1) The illustrations are not included as they are still being produced and refined.
-However, placeholders for the illustrations are included throughout the text and will be added after the June 2 HPB meeting; and - 2) The appendices are not complete, but will be finalized after the June 2 HPB meeting.
+The illustrations are not complete as they are still being produced and refined.
+However, placeholders for the illustrations are included throughout the text and will be completed for consideration at the July 7 HPB meeting; and The appendices are not complete, but will be finalized before the July 7 HPB meeting.